Leah123-d/Trivia-Game/README.md

 ## Project Objective:

-This is my first full stack application build.

 This project highlights the skills of React, useState hooks and Express.js.

-This project utilizes a backend server, created with Express.js and it is making calls to an API, displaying the data to the frontend.
+This project utilizes a backend server, created with Express.js.
+Making calls to an API, displaying the data to the frontend.

 ## Technologies used